eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 }
 ```
 Here ``result`` is an ``expected`` and hence we may get an error.
 This can happen if we try to loan too many samples
 and exhaust memory.
-We have to handle this possible error since the expected class has the ``nodiscard`` keyword
+We have to handle this potential error since the expected class has the ``nodiscard`` keyword
 attached.
 This means we get a warning (or an error when build in strict mode) when we don't handle it.
 We could also
 explicitly discrad it with ``IOX_DISCARD_RESULT`` which is discouraged.
 If you want to know more about ``expected``,
 take a look at